AryanNagariya/basic-face-match/README.md

 Take a look at the functions in [app.js](app.js), to see examples of computing an embedding from an image, opening a connection to Chroma, indexing in Chroma, and looking up an entry in Chroma.

+* `initializeFaceModels` sets up the Face-API (and TensorFlow-JS) to compute embeddings
+* `getEmbeddings` uses the Node Face-API to find faces within an image file and return a list of embeddings
+* `compareImages` uses the Node Face-API to compare the faces within two image files
+* `indexAllFaces` takes an image, finds all faces and computes their embeddings, and puts these into ChromaDB
+* `findTopKMatches` uses ChromaDB to find the most similar embedding to that of a supplied image